dotnet/docs-maui/docs/user-interface/controls/shapes/index.md

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.

-.NET MAUI defines a number of objects that derive from the `Shape` class.
+.NET MAUI defines a number of objects that derive from the <xref:Microsoft.Maui.Controls.Shapes.Shape> class.
 These are <xref:Microsoft.Maui.Controls.Shapes.Ellipse>, <xref:Microsoft.Maui.Controls.Shapes.Line>, <xref:Microsoft.Maui.Controls.Shapes.Path>, <xref:Microsoft.Maui.Controls.Shapes.Polygon>, <xref:Microsoft.Maui.Controls.Shapes.Polyline>, <xref:Microsoft.Maui.Controls.Shapes.Rectangle>, and <xref:Microsoft.Maui.Controls.Shapes.RoundRectangle>.

 ## Paint shapes